-EU Justice scoreboard RSS
+EU Justice scoreboard

 The EU Justice Scoreboard is an information tool aiming to assist the EU and Member States to achieve more effective justice by providing objective, reliable and comparable data on the quality, independence and efficiency of justice systems in all Member States.
 Such data is essential to support reforms in national justice systems required to render justice systems more effective for citizens and businesses.

 Well-functioning justice systems are an important structural condition on which Member States base their sustainable growth and social stability policies.
 Whatever the model of the national justice system or the legal tradition in which it is anchored, quality, independence and efficiency are some of the essential parameters of an 'effective justice system'.

 On 9 March 2015 the European Commission published the 2015 EU Justice Scoreboard to promote the quality, independence and efficiency of justice systems in the European Union.
 Following the editions of 2013 and 2014, the 2015 EU Justice Scoreboard assists Member States and the EU in achieving more effective justice systems, and hence contributes to fostering economic growth in the Union.
 It does so by contributing to the European Semester, the EU's annual economic policy coordination process.

 The 2014 EU Justice Scoreboard

 On 17 March 2014 the European Commission published the 2014 EU Justice Scoreboard .